Suzuki Cultus: Colombia

 The name "Chevette Sprint" was considered before simply calling the Colombian model (first generation) the "Chevrolet Sprint" — to distinguish it from the originally Opel-designed knock down kits imported from Brazil for assembly in Colombia.
 When presented on 7 October 1986, the Sprint caused a sensation.
 Colombian Sprints were all five-door hatchbacks fitted with the 993 cc three-cylinder G10A engine and a five-speed manual transmission.
 The Sprint remained in production virtually unchanged until 2004, with a total production of 70,848.
 Slight modifications were made in 1987, including increasing the wheel sizes from 12" to 13" and with modernized bumpers and headlights.
 Another slight update took place in 1997 bringing with it monopoint fuel injection and an increase in power from 50 to 53 PS.

 Pakistan

 The first generation Cultus was sold in Pakistan as Suzuki Khyber, by Pak Suzuki assembly line, and produced between 1989 and 2000, only in GA trim level.
-It was equipped with a carburetor base four-strike engine, and a five-speed manual transmission.
+It was equipped with a four-stroke engine based on G10A platform matted to a five-speed manual gearbox.
 Production was ended in 2000, replaced by second generation Cultus.
+The version that rolled out during its end of life were termed as Limited Editions, featuring unique metallic colors and new audio system by Clarion.